sp1thas/ceid-assignments/README.md

 # Exercises on Minix OS

-Tree projects about modification of Minix Kenrel and a simple bash program.
+Tree projects about modification of Minix Kernel and a simple bash program.

 ## Prerequirements